akenzua/tad_consumer_test/README.md

 ```

 ### Parent Child Testing
 A test for a parent component should not be awareof the internal implementation of its children component.
 It is enough for it to just be aware the existence of the children components.
+For instance, to test the Parent component below:

 ```javascript
 ...